Going to prison will disrupt a person’s life. Yet if a person develops a deliberate strategy, he may use the time to recalibrate and grow. Learn how.

-At Prison Professor, we teach our clients what to expect with regard to the challenges of confinement.
-They then can more effectively choose a strategy that will help them parent from afar.
+Learn what to expect with regard to the challenges of confinement.
+We encourage people to architect a strategy that will help them parent from afar.
 It will not be easy.
 Likewise, sustaining a romance while living as a federal prisoner will not be easy.
 Those who prepare well will strengthen their prospects for success, in all endeavors.

 Besides preparing their significant others and children, individuals should also prepare extended family members, friends, and colleagues for the complications of confinement.
 Choosing the right strategy may go a long way toward easing the transition back into society after the period of imprisonment ends.
-With that end in mind, at Prison Professor, we teach our clients about the different mechanisms available for maintaining community ties.
+With that end in mind, our articles and videos will teach more about the different mechanisms available for maintaining community ties.

-Staff members in federal prison will regurgitate platitudes about the importance for prisoners to maintain close family and community ties.
-At Prison Professor, we agree that prisoners should work hard to maintain strong family and community ties.
+People should work hard to maintain strong family and community ties while in custody.
 Unfortunately, rules in federal prison obstruct rather than facilitate the building of strong community ties.
-Our consultants teach how those rules influence the culture of confinement.
+Learn the those rules that influence the culture of confinement.